angulardart-community/site-angulardart/README.md

 >
 > Feel free to create & submit **ANY** issues and pull requests!
 Nothing is too small to fix, even just a typo :)

-The [AngularDart](https://angulardart-community.web.app) **community** site, built with [Jekyll][] and hosted on [Firebase Hosting][Firebase].
+The [AngularDart](https://angulardart-community.web.app) **community-maintained** documentation site, built with [Jekyll][] and hosted on [Firebase Hosting][Firebase].

 [We welcome contributions](CONTRIBUTING.md), and we're [first-timer friendly](http://www.firsttimersonly.com)!

-Our main focus now is to keep the version of the website up-to-date with the latest version of AngularDart, but as stated above, fell free to submit anything.
+Our main focus now is to keep the version of the website up-to-date with the latest version of AngularDart, but as stated above, feel free to submit anything.
 See the [migration guide](MIGRATION.md) for more info!

 For simple changes (such as to CSS and text), you probably don't need to build this site.
 Often you can make changes using the GitHub UI.